Jaswanth113/Object-Detection/README.md

 pip install imutils
 ```

-Make sure to download and install opencv and and opencv-contrib releases for OpenCV 3.3.
-This ensures that the deep neural network (dnn) module is installed.
-You must have OpenCV 3.3 (or newer) to run this code.
+Ensure you have OpenCV 3.3 or newer with both opencv and opencv-contrib releases for the dnn module.

-**Step 4:** Make sure you have your video devices connected (e.g. Webcam, FaceTime HD Camera, etc.).
-You can list them by typing this in your terminal
+**Step 4:** Ensure your video devices are connected.
+List them with the following command:

 ```
 system_profiler SPCameraDataType